 - Automatic Planar Reprojection: To enable, the application needs to submit their depth buffer to the system as they would for Depth Reprojection.
 Apps using the Mixed Reality Toolkit (MRTK) can configure the camera settings provider to use AutoPlanar Reprojection.
 Native apps should set the

 AutoPlanareach frame.
 For HoloLens generation 1, the application should not call SetFocusPoint.

 Unity applications must use Unity 2018.4.12 or later or Unity 2019.3 or later.
 Otherwise use Automatic Planar Reprojection.

 |Automatic Planar Reprojection||N/A||Recommended default||Recommended if Depth Reprojection isn't giving the best results

 Unity applications are recommended to use Unity 2018.4.12 or later or Unity 2019.3 or later.
 Previous Unity versions will work with slightly degraded reprojection results.

 |Planar Reprojection||Not Recommended||Recommended if Automatic Planar isn't giving the best results||Use if neither of the depth options give desired results|

 Verifying Depth is Set Correctly

-When a reprojection method uses the depth buffer, it is important to verify that the contents of the depth buffer represents the application's rendered scene.
+When a reprojection method uses the depth buffer, it's important to verify the contents of the depth buffer represent the application's rendered scene.
 A number of factors can cause problems.
-If there is a second camera used to render user interface overlays, for example, it is likely to overwrite all the depth information from the actual view.
+If there's a second camera used to render user interface overlays, for example, it's likely to overwrite all the depth information from the actual view.
 Transparent objects often don't set depth.
-Some text rendering will not set depth by default.
-There will be visible glitches in the rendering when depth does not match the rendered holograms.
+Some text rendering won't set depth by default.
+There will be visible glitches in the rendering when depth doesn't match the rendered holograms.